bids-standard/bids-specification/src/derivatives/common-data-types.md

 Preprocessed `bold` NIfTI file in the original coordinate space of the original run.
-The location of the file in the original datasets is encoded in the `Sources` metadata, and [`_desc-<label>`](../appendices/entities.md#desc) is used to prevent clashing with the original filename.
+The location of the file in the original datasets is encoded in the `Sources` metadata, and [`_desc-<label>`](../appendices/entities.md#desc) is used (the last entity before the suffix) to prevent clashing with the original filename.

 <!-- This block generates a file tree.
 A guide for using macros can be found at